My Verses for Your Motivation

 Its hour unknown.
 Awaken now,

-Or be swept by time’s cruel tide, dear Ānanda.
+Or be swept away by time's cruel tide, dear Ānanda.

 V. The Torment of the Six Realms